 Some Vehicle Care Tips

 My new SUV, for example, has a recommended 15,000 mile oil change interval.
-This is a minimum requirement to meet warranty requirements.
+This’s a minimum requirement to meet warranty requirements.

 Remember that transmission repair jobs often cost thousands of dollars and even worse headaches.

 Also make sure that your transmission fluid is replaced regularly.
 For more transmission care tips visit TheTransmissionShop.com.

-Motor & Oil Information
+Motor And Oil Information

-Don’t forget cleaning the inside of the engine as well.
-Many car experts recommend cleaning the inside of your engine every 25,000 to 30,000 miles with a motor flush.
+Most car experts recommend cleaning the inside of your engine every 25,000 to 30,000 miles with a motor flush.

-A motor flush product will break down internal contamination build-up, so it can be flushed away when the oil is drained.
-Don’t overlook this car tip!
+A motor flush will break down internal contamination build-up, flushing it away when the oil is drained.
+Don’t overlook this!

-A Healthy Engine
+Keeping a Healthy Engine

 Be sure to check out a complete list of Car Care Tips here!